trillium-rs/trillium/docs/src/handlers.md

 # A tour of some of the handlers that exist today

-In order for myco to be a usable web framework, we offer a number of core utilities.
+In order for trillium to be a usable web framework, we offer a number of core utilities.
 However, it is our hope that alternative implementations for at least some of these will exist in order to explore the design space and accommodate different design constraints and tradeoffs.
-Because not every application will need this functionality, they are each released as distinct libraries from the core of myco.
+Because not every application will need this functionality, they are each released as distinct libraries from the core of trillium.

 ## Routers

-The myco router is based on [routefinder](https://github.com/jbr/routefinder).
+The trillium router is based on [routefinder](https://github.com/jbr/routefinder).
 This router supports two types of patterns: Untyped params and a single wildcard.
 Named params are captured in a map-like interface.
 Any